DhakadPankaj/Fly-annotation/README.md

 ### Running BRAKER3
 Recover genes missed by CAT pipeline:
 - Diptera odb10 proteins and RNAseq used as extrinsic hints.
+Detailed description: [BRAKER3](6_BRAKER3/README.md)

+### CATBRAKER
+We complemented CAT annotations with the BRAKER annotations.
+- 1-1: Genes found by both pipelines.
+We compared the CDS length and chose gene with longest complete CDS.
+- 1-many & many-1: CAT preferred.
+- 1-0 & 0-1: All kept.

+### TE masking
+Transposable elements are identified by [Earlgrey](https://github.com/TobyBaril/EarlGrey).
+We filtered out genes if >30% of theire total exon length is within repeat regions.